J-F-Liu/knowledge/src/Computer/programming.md

 A good design is one in which you can change your mind without changing too much code.

 Software architecture probably matters more than anything else.
 A shitty implementation of a good abstraction causes no net harm to the code base.
 A bad abstraction or missing layer causes everything to rot.

+One aspect of software development is that software developers are expected to constantly be learning new things.